 - · Adjusted Gross Profit

-- Adjusted Gross Profit as a percentage of net sales (Adjusted Gross Margin)
+- · Adjusted Gross Profit as a percentage of net sales (Adjusted Gross Margin)

 - Adjusted SG&A expenses

 - Adjusted SG&A expenses as a percentage of net sales

 - EBITDA

 - Adjusted EBITDA

 - Adjusted EBITDA as a percentage of net sales (Adjusted EBITDA Margin)

 Such financial measures are not financial measures prepared in accordance with U.S. GAAP.
 We define Adjusted Gross Profit as Gross Profit before depreciation expense and non-cash share-based compensation.
 We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, implementation and other costs associated with the implementation of an ERP system, fees related to the Capped Call Transactions purchases, loss on disposal of equipment, and advisory fees related to activism engagement.
 EBITDA represents net income (loss) plus interest expense net of interest income, income tax expense and depreciation and amortization.
-Adjusted EBITDA represents EBITDA plus loss on equity method investment, non-cash share-based compensation, implementation of an ERP system, loss on disposal of equipment, fees related to the Capped Call Transactions purchases, and advisory fees related to the Capped Call Transaction of an ERP system, loss on disposal of equipment, fees related to the Capped Call Transactions purchases, and advisory fees related to the Capped Call Transaction of an ERP system, loss on disposal of equipment, fees related to the Capped Call Transactions purchases, and advisory fees related to activism engagement.
+Adjusted EBITDA represents EBITDA plus loss on equity method investment, non-cash share-based compensation, implementation and other costs associated with the implementation of an ERP system, loss on disposal of equipment, fees related to the Capped Call Transactions purchases, and advisory fees related to activism engagement.